Gizaudio x Binary Chopin VS Nicehck Rockies

 Home Ranking Compare IEMs

 Gizaudio x Binary Chopin and Nicehck Rockies use 1DD+3BA and 1DD+2BA+2EST driver setups respectively.
 Gizaudio x Binary Chopin costs $200 while Nicehck Rockies costs $499.
 Nicehck Rockies is $299 more expensive.
-Nicehck Rockies holds a clear 0.6-point edge in reviewer scores (7.6 vs 8.1).
-User ratings place Gizaudio x Binary Chopin at 8.8 and Nicehck Rockies at 9.
-Nicehck Rockies has better bass with a 0.9-point edge, Nicehck Rockies has significantly better mids with a 1.8-point edge, Nicehck Rockies has significantly better treble with a 1.9-point edge and Nicehck Rockies has better soundstage with a 0.9-point edge.
+Nicehck Rockies holds a clear 0.5-point edge in reviewer scores (7.5 vs 8).
+User ratings place Gizaudio x Binary Chopin at 8.7 and Nicehck Rockies at 9.
+Nicehck Rockies has better bass with a 0.7-point edge, Nicehck Rockies has significantly better mids with a 1.8-point edge, Nicehck Rockies has significantly better treble with a 1.7-point edge, Nicehck Rockies has better soundstage with a 0.8-point edge, Nicehck Rockies has better details with a 0.5-point edge and Nicehck Rockies has significantly better imaging with a 1-point edge.

 Insights